DARK-art108/DevOps-Pro-Assessment/README.md

 ## How to Submit?

 * DEADLINE: 6th December 2022, Tuesday
-* You will recieve a google form for sharing the github link.Please make sure that your assesment should be uploaded in the github and free of plagarism.
+* You will recieve a google form for sharing the github link.Please make sure that your assessment should be uploaded in the github and free of plagarism.
 * You will be removed if any plagarism is founded!
 * All resources taken from official docs are allowed!

 ## Questions:

-If you have any questions about assesment or you feel stuck, feel free to ask me at [Ritesh](mailto:ritesh@ineuron.ai).
+If you have any questions about assessment or you feel stuck, feel free to ask me at [Ritesh](mailto:ritesh@ineuron.ai).
 Please do not hesitate to ask questions.
 I am here to help you. :)